 If we take into consideration the present day sea and airfreight industries, we are witnessing historically low freight prices.
 The 5th largest global shipping company, Hanjin, went bankrupt.
 Maersk split, and then proceeded to acquire Hamburg Sud.
 Regulations are constantly changing; SOLAS VGM, Samsung Note 7 and lithium batteries are just a few examples.
 The world’s supply chains are now under constant change and strain.

-By integrating supply chain management, planning/scheduling, transport/warehousing, order/fulfilment and customer systems with those of our supply chain partners we are able to meet the ever-changing demands of our customers.
-Enabling a faster pace of digitalization and innovation in supply chain starts by using systems and process integration as the impetus to drive growth.
+By integrating supply chain management, planning/scheduling, transport/warehousing, order/fulfillment, and customer systems with those of our supply chain partners, we are able to meet the ever-changing demands of our customers.
+Enabling a faster pace of digitalization and innovation in the supply chain starts by using systems and process integration as the impetus to drive growth.

 1. Changing Product Lifecycles

-Customers are driving and determining trends, design and delivery channel.
+Customers are driving and determining trends, design, and delivery channels.
 We’ve been working with a global retailer that receives design information from social and in-store consumer feedback.
 This real-time integrated feedback is relayed to designers, sourcing professionals and down the line to suppliers and factories.
-Business to Consumer (B2C) markets are changing dramatically with the growth in e-commerce and cross border purchases.
+Business to Consumer (B2C) markets are changing dramatically with the growth in e-commerce and cross-border purchases.
 To drive growth, one needs to capture data from the Omni-channel, CRM, product development, sales, distribution and pricing systems in real-time.

 2. Real-Time Integrated Processes

 Similarly, in the Business to Business (B2B) world, improving new product success rates and getting a product to market is critical to the survival of all companies.
 Consider chip or drug manufacturers, where the investment in plant or discovery/research could be years away from the initial production date.
 Integrating processes in real-time through the discovery, research and clinical trials phases can shorten the product lifecycle by months.